‘The Bachelor’ 2017: Nick’s Hometown Trip To Wisconsin Was A Last-Minute Change

-Episode Four of The Bachelor 2017 broke a typical pattern for the long-running reality dating show.
+Episode 4 of The Bachelor 2017 broke a typical pattern for the long-running reality dating show.
 The Bachelor often features group trips to exotic locales, usually first to a location within the United States and then one or two international destinations.
 Past seasons of the show have featured trips to Las Vegas (Season 20), Santa Fe (Season 19), and San Francisco (Season 16), all popular tourist destinations.

 This week’s episode of The Bachelor, however, featured host Chris Harrison telling the contestants that they would be heading to Waukesha, Wisconsin, a small city with a population of just 70,000 — quite the contrast to the typical Bachelor destination.
 The choice of Waukesha also stood out because the city is Bachelor Nick Viall’s hometown, and contestant Raven even got to meet his parents on their one-on-one date.

 Most seasons of The Bachelor follow a strict pattern, and contestants do not meet the Bachelor’s parents and visit their hometown until there are fewer contestants left.
-This week’s episode of The Bachelor 2017, on the other hand, featured a staggering fifteen contestants competing for Nick’s attention, while only one was able to meet Nick’s parents.
+This week’s episode of The Bachelor 2017, on the other hand, featured a staggering 15 contestants competing for Nick’s attention, while only one was able to meet Nick’s parents.

 According to Bachelor host Chris Harrison, the choice to move Nick Viall and the contestants to Waukesha for the week was a last-minute decision made under extenuating circumstances.
 Harrison told Yahoo!
-TVthe reason for the change in Bachelor scenery was because of weather:
+TV the reason for the change in Bachelor scenery was because of weather.

 “Our first trip was supposed to be to Kiawah Island in South Carolina, but Mother Nature had different plans.
 There was a Category 5 hurricane bearing down on the island, exactly where we were supposed to go, and it wasn’t safe to film.
 We obviously couldn’t put everyone in the middle of a hurricane — although that would have been good TV, and I’d argue a good way for Nick to see which ladies worked best in a crisis.”